 If you see any of the above signs that concern you, give us a call to schedule a visit.
 There are many options.
-Our goal is to get your pet pain free with a treatment plan that fits best with your lifestyle.
-We’ll examine your pet and create a pain management and wellness plan.
+Our goal is to get your cat pain free with a treatment plan that fits best with your lifestyle.
+We will do an exam and create a pain management and wellness plan.
 Treatments may include:

 - pain medication

 Plan for the Future

 As the best vets in Raleigh we know that senior cat care is a combination of using preventive medicine and addressing issues as they arise.
 Though every cat’s health will change at different rates, Harmony vets use a series of guidelines to help you and your senior cat navigate potential challenges as they age, and to prevent or slow the progression of serious health problems as much as we can.